 The Black Tie & Tails Ball is an annual gala event benefiting Carolina Tiger Rescue, a nonprofit providing lifelong sanctuary to wildcats rescued from the pet trade and conservation education to the public.

 The Black Tie & Tails Ball supports the work of Carolina Tiger Rescue in Pittsboro, NC.
 The organization is a 501(c)3 nonprofit that rescues wildcats from the pet trade and provides conservation education to the public.

 Carolina Tiger Rescue’s mission is important.
 The trade in exotic pets is so rampant, legislation and enforcement so lax, that there are more tigers in private ownership in the United States than are left in the wild.
 North Carolina residents are prohibited from owning native wildlife, such as a chipmunk, but can legally own a tiger, regulated only by county or city guidelines.

-Other tigers share their own stories with the 13,000 plus visitors that tour Carolina Tiger Rescue each year.
+Other kinkajous, lions, cougars, caracals, ocelots, servals and of course tigers, share their own stories with the 14,000+ visitors that tour Carolina Tiger Rescue each year.
 Visitors interact with the animals from as close as 5 feet from their habitat, an intimate experience designed to engage visitors and galvanize them into action.
-Guides teach visitors about the threats to wildcats in captivity and in the wild, and how visitors can change those circumstances.
+Guides teach visitors about the threats to wildcats in captivity and in the wild and how visitors can change those circumstances.

-Black Tie & Tails Ball proceeds contribute to the care of Carolina Tiger’s animals and developing programs: educational tours, student workgroups, youth camps, animal internships, conservation research, and volunteer opportunites.
-Please join us at the Black Tie & Tails Ball to support some very special animals.
+Proceeds from the Black Tie & Tails Ball contribute to the care of Carolina Tiger’s animals and developing programs: educational tours, student workgroups, youth camps, animal internships, conservation research, and volunteer opportunities.
+Please join us at the Black Tie & Tails Ball to support our very special animals.

 To learn more about Carolina Tiger Rescue, visit CarolinaTigerRescue.org.